csu-hmc/GaitAnalysisToolKit/docs/motek.rst

 Frame Number
    The ``FrameNumber`` column gives a positive integer to count the frame numbers delivered by Cortex.
-It seems as though, none of the frames are dropped but this should be verified.
+It seems as though none of the frames are ever dropped but this should be verified.
 Marker Coordinates
    The columns that correspond to marker coordinates have one of three
    suffixes: ``.PosX``, ``.PosY``, ``.PosZ``.
 The prefix is the marker name which is set by providing a name to the marker in Cortex.
 There are specific names which are required for D-Flow's Human Body Model's computations.
 The marker coordinates are given in meters.
-See below for some additional virtualForce Plate Kinetics
+See below for some additional virtual markers.
+Force Plate Kinetics
    There are three forces and three moments recorded by each of the two force plates in Newtons and Newton-Meters, respectively.
 The prefix for these columns is either ``FP1`` or ``FP2`` and represents either force plate 1 (left) or 2 (right).
-The suffixes are either ``.For[XYZ]``, ``.Mom[XYZ]`` for the forces and moments, respectively.The force plate voltages are sampled at a much higher frequency than the cameras, but delivered at the Cortex camera sample rate, 100 Hz.
+The suffixes are either ``.For[XYZ]``, ``.Mom[XYZ]`` for the forces and moments, respectively.
+The force plate voltages are sampled at a much higher frequency than the cameras, but delivered at the Cortex camera sample rate, 100 Hz through the D-Flow mocap module.
 A force/moment calibration matrix stored in Cortex converts the voltages to forces and moments before sending it to D-Flow [#]_.
 Cortex also computes the center of pressure from the forces, moments, and force plate dimensions.
    These have the same prefixes for the plate number, have the suffix ``.Cop[XYZ]``, and are in meters.
 Analog Channels
    Cortex can sample additional analog channels.
 These columns have headers which take this form ``Channel[1-99].Anlg`` and the names are fixed to